MArhamAA1422/b6-learning/sql/basics.md

 - correlated nested query: subquery is dependent on outer query, M*N
 - Optimization: with > join > subquery
 - 10 common sql commands: **select, from, where, join, group by, having, order by, sub_queries, CTEs, window functions**
+- **select command always creates a table, even dummy one**
+- **Dual tables** are dummy tables created by mysql, help users to do certain obvious actions without referring to user defined tables
+- We can use IN instead of multiple OR
+- For aggregation we need to use GROUP BY
+- Full Join != Cross Join
+- **set operations (union, intersect, minus) apply on `ROWS`**
+- **joins apply on `COLUMNS`**
+- MINUS = LEFT JOIN + TABLE.id IS NULL
+- SUB QUERY is the alternative to JOIN
+- Normalization: SRP, one table one responsibility

 ## Modern SQL databases include background tasks that improve efficiency
 - Checkpointing: Periodically writes modified pages from memory to disk.